JagDogger2525/RetroPie-Game-Saves/README.md

 # RetroPie Game Saves

 Welcome to my GitHub RetroPie Game Saves.
 Here is a culmination of game saves I have either run through myself or another has run through.
-There are ten game systems that are presented here, for which majority of the saves are for the North American release but all for the NTSC region.
+There are several game systems that are presented here, for which all are from the NTSC region.
 The NTSC region was chosen because of the refresh rate of 60Hz and a frame rate of ~29.97FPS (frames per second) whereas the PAL region has a refresh rate of 50Hz and a frame rate of 25FPS.

 Please see what I have in store for you for your RetroPie game save needs.